-TO THE AGREEMENT BETWEEN MAURITIUS AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+TO THE AGREEMENT BETWEEN THE HOLY SEE AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS

-The Government of Mauritius and the International Atomic Energy Agency (hereinafter referred to as "the Agency") have agreed as follows:
+The Holy See, acting in the name and on behalf of the Vatican City State, and the International Atomic Energy Agency (hereinafter referred to as "the Agency") have agreed as follows:

-- I. (1) Until such time as Mauritius has, in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere, - (a) nuclear material in quantities exceeding the limits stated, for the type of material in question, in article 36 of the Agreement between Mauritius and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Agreement") or - (b) nuclear material in a facility as defined in the definitions, the implementation of the provisions in part II of the Agreement shall be held in abeyance, with the exception of articles 32, 33, 38, 41 and 90. - (2) The information to be reported pursuant to paragraphs (a) and (b) of article 33 of the Agreement may be consolidated and submitted in an annual report; similarly, an annual report shall be submitted, if applicable, with respect to the import and export of nuclear material described in paragraph (c) of article 33. - (3) In order to enable the timely conclusion of the subsidiary arrangements provided for in article 38 of the Agreement, the Government of Mauritius shall notify the Agency sufficiently in advance of its having nuclear material in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere in quantities that exceed the limits or six months before nuclear material is to be introduced into a facility, as referred to in section 1 hereof, whichever occurs first. - II.
-The arrangements for the implementation of article 15 of the Agreement shall be agreed upon between the Government of Mauritius and the Agency, when it becomes necessary.
+- I. (1) Until such time as the Holy See has, in peaceful nuclear activities within the territory of the Vatican City State or under the jurisdiction or control of that State anywhere, - (a) nuclear material in quantities exceeding the limits stated, for the type of material in question, in Article 36 of the Agreement between the Holy See and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Agreement") or - (b) nuclear material in a facility as defined in the Definitions, the implementation of the provisions in Part II of the Agreement shall be held in abeyance, with the exception of articles 32, 33, 38, 41 and 90.

+- (2) The information to be reported pursuant to paragraphs (a) and (b) of article 33 of the Agreement may be consolidated and submitted in an annual report; similarly, an annual report shall be submitted, if applicable, with respect to the import and export of nuclear material described in paragraph (c) of article 33. - (3) In order to enable the timely conclusion of the Subsidiary Arrangements provided for in article 38 of the Agreement, the Holy See shall notify the Agency sufficiently in advance of its having nuclear material in peaceful nuclear activities whithin the territory of the Vatican City State or under the jurisdiction or control of that State anywhere in quantities that exceed the limits or six months before nuclear material is to be introduced into a facility, as referred to in Section 1 hereof, whichever occurs first.

-III.
-This Protocol shall be signed by the representatives of Mauritius and the Agency and shall enter into force on the same date as the Agreement.
+II.
+This Protocol shall be signed by the representatives of the Holy See and the Agency and shall enter into force on the same date as the Agreement.

-DONE in duplicate in the English language.
+DONE in Vienna on the twenty-sixth day of June 1972 in duplicate in the French language.